liang4793/CameraBrake/README.md

 ## Realization
 A (Windows) service called `FrameServer` controls whether the camera is turned on or off.
-**Emergency-Brakes** use `win32serviceutil` to check whether the camera is on and turn off the camera by stopping `FrameServer` service.
+**CameraBrake** use `win32serviceutil` to check whether the camera is on and turn off the camera by stopping `FrameServer` service.

 ## Introduction
-1. **Emergency-Brakes** can detect whether the camera service is occupied and report.
+1. **CameraBrake** can detect whether the camera service is occupied and report.
-2. **Emergency-Brakes** can quickly turn off the camera.
+2. **CameraBrake** can quickly turn off the camera.
-3. **Emergency-Brakes** can prevent the camera from turning on in order to protect privacy and security.
+3. **CameraBrake** can prevent the camera from turning on in order to protect privacy and security.

 ## How to use